How Neighborhood Contractors works

 What does the $12 Referral Credit do?

-It keeps referrals intentional and spam-free when you introduce your trusted contractor to a friend/family project.
-It is not paid to the contractor, not a membership fee, and does not guarantee acceptance.
+It’s used only when you introduce your trusted contractor to a friend/family member’s project.
+It helps keep introductions intentional and spam-free.
+It is not paid to the contractor and does not guarantee acceptance.

 When are Invite Credits used?